-The council style encompasses not only cases where engagement quality control reviews are conducted by a single council, but also cases where there are multiple levels of councils.
+The council style covers not only cases where engagement quality control reviews are conducted by a single council, but also cases where there are multiple levels of councils.
 In the case of the multi-level councils, important matters etc. involved in the expression of the audit opinion are determined in advance, with a high-level council undertaking the review of these matters.
-There are also cases where specialist councils are established, covering such areas as finance, non-profit, and so on.

-Since reviews conducted based on the council style involve collaboration among multiple EQC reviewers, they allow for more multi-faceted reviews than the case with the concurring review partner style.
+Since reviews of the council style involves the collaboration of several EQC reviewers, it allows for more multi-faceted reviews than the concurring review partner style.